hackerb9/vt340test/charset/README.md

 The VT340's setup menu does not allow setting GL and GR directly, but one can change the displayed character set, which does the same thing.
-For example, the author of this page (hackerb9) prefers to use Latin-1 and sets the environment variable `LANG` to en_US.iso88591 to inform programs to display characters correctly.
+For example, the author of this page (hackerb9) prefers to use Latin-1 and informs programs on the host machine to use that encoding by setting the environment variable `LANG` to en_US.iso88591.

 <ul>